 Detecting lung cancer at an early and treatable stage has been shown to improve your survival.

 Lung cancer screening consists of an imaging exam called a low-dose computed tomography (CT) scan.
 The low-dose radiation is less than one-fourth the radiation of a regular CT scan.
 There are no injections and intravenous contrast is not needed.
-To get the maximum benefit of early detection, low-dose CT scans should be repeated in one year and, again, in two years following your initial screening.
+To get the maximum benefit of early detection, it is recommended that yearly exams be completed until you no longer qualify.

 The low-dose CT scan can find even the tiniest of lung nodules long before they cause symptoms.
 The low-dose CT scan can also find: emphysema, coronary artery calcium (risk of heart attack) and other lung and heart conditions, such as lung scar tissue or an enlarged heart.
 Finding these health issues early may help you address them before they become more serious.

 Lung Cancer Screening Risks

 In two of every 10 people, screening will find a minor abnormality, but most of these are nothing to worry about.
 A small number of people will need further testing or procedures to confirm this.
 These tests may require more time and expense.
 Occasionally, a biopsy is needed.
 Radiation exposure from our advanced CT technology is a very small health risk for people older than 55.

 Your Froedtert & MCW provider must evaluate you and provide a referral for lung cancer screening.
 If you think you may be a candidate for screening, please talk about it with your Froedtert & MCW provider.
 We can help you find a Froedtert & MCW provider, if you need one.

 To be eligible for lung cancer screening, you must have certain high-risk factors.
 You may be eligible if you:

 - Are a current smoker or a former smoker who has quit in the past 15 years.